 Aside from actual power cuts you don’t get much worse than this.
 At first when we switched on the boards – which are running a modified version of my home control software which is in turn based on TUANPMs MQTT code with a boatload of stuff added and a lot of tweaking over time, only some of the boards would report back.
 A quick check of the router revealed that by default it only allocated enough room for 32 connections on DHCP.
 That was quickly doubled and lo and behold, all the boards logged in by MQTT to the PC (running Node-Red and MQTT and firing off data to a database).

 Useful outcomes: Well, any thoughts I may have had concerning reliability completely vaporised this last 2 weeks as day after day our little bunch of 40 boards (not even all from the same supplier as some were blue, some were not) just sat there constantly delivering information.
-This is soon to be increased to 120 and with a power supply currently running freezing cold I am confident there won't be any issues.
-And all of this for far less than the price of a half pint in London.
+This was soon increased to a wopping 120 boards without issues.

 So if you’re just starting up with ESP chips – bear the above in mind before jumping to conclusions about board reliability.
 The boards used in the test, running as I speak, were the early 512K versions, today I always use ESP-12 boards in my own projects as they have eight times the amount of FLASH which means OTA, big programs (up to 1MB of C code (that’s a lot)) and in the case of the “F” version arguably better antennae.